karenlai0222/Dbp2_iCLIP_Structure/README.md

 ## Workflow for Structure-seq data analysis
 1. Removing adaptor sequences using Trimmomatic (v0.36)
-2. The random trimers were trimmed from the 5’ end of forward reads using cutadapt
+2. Trimming random trimers from the 5' end of forward reads using cutadapt (v1.9.1)
+3. Mapping processed reads to the S288C reference genome (R64-2-1, from Saccharomyces Genome Database) using STAR (v2.5.2b)
+   - Only uniquely mapped reads (MAPQ = 255 after STAR alignment) were kept for the subsequent analysis
+   - Protein-coding genes (mRNAs) overlapping with at least one other gene on the same strand are not included in the following analysis
+4. Get detection counts for each nucleotide
+   - mRNAs:

 ## Workflow for RNAPII ChIP-seq data analysis